With electric vehicles increasing in popularity and availability, potential electric converts may wonder how an electric

 In terms of outright acceleration, an electric car will often ‘win the traffic light Grand Prix’, getting off the line far quicker than any non-electric model.

 The responsiveness of an electric motor means that even the most humble electric car offers a fun driving experience.
 With a punchy motor delivering all its power as soon as the throttle is pressed, an electric car can be both nippy to drive and one of the fastest cars on the road.

 In terms of outright acceleration, an electric car will often ‘win the traffic light Grand Prix’, getting off the line far quicker than any non-electric model.
 When already on the move, electric cars are fast to respond, with rapid pick-up during the in-gear acceleration phase in a non-electric car.
 This makes life when driving an electric car much easier, particularly in busy traffic.

 Electric cars are zero emission at point of use, responsive, agile, comfortable and easy yet fun to drive.
 That’s a long list of benefits, but there are more too – the chief being refinement.
-EVs can run almost silently because of a motor that makes very little noise – however, safety concerns mean that from 2021, all electric cars must have artificial noise added to alert pedestrians and other road users that they’re approaching.
+EVs can run almost silently because of a motor that makes very little noise – however, safety concerns mean that all electric cars must have artificial noise added to alert pedestrians and other road users that they’re approaching.